-....I consider myself to be most fortunate to now have had excision surgery, this aside I still have the disease, there is no cure, the damage & chronic pain it has caused to my physical body will take a long time to heal, though I am loving the journey
+....I consider myself to be most fortunate to have had care & excision surgery with Mr Shaheen Khazali, NHS CEMIG Surrey, my gratitude to him is simply beyond endless measure, this aside I still have the disease, there is no cure, the damage & chronic pain it has caused to my physical body will take a long time to heal

 Deeply Infiltrative Endometriosis

 Endometriosis can invade organs that are near the uterus which can include the bowel and the urinary bladder.

 This type of endometriosis is called, “deeply infiltrating” or “deeply infiltrative endometriosis” [DIE] because it is found deep within the tissue or organ.

 DIE is the rarer type of endometriosis, its treatment is challenging because it doesn’t always respond to medical therapy such as oral contraceptive pills or GnRH agonists, also in my case a TAHBSO in 2017 (total abdominal hysterectomy with bilateral salpingo-oophorectomy) A hysterectomy is NOT a cure for Endometriosis & surgical menopause is brutal

 The disease needs removing by a specialist surgeon, sadly we don't have many of these here in the UK & especially within the NHS

 The Yabuki space, unlike other pelvic spaces, is not lined by peritoneal epithelial lining.
 The Yabuki fourth space, as it is also called, is a mid-line small retroperitoneal space combined within the anterior surface of uterus and the ureter inserting into the bladder